Fall 2020 Classroom Setup Resources

 - Environmental Health and Safety Fire Safety personnel are available for consultation when setting up rooms to ensure fire code is being met with updated seating arrangement.

 - Ultimately the specific room shape has a large impact on setup in order to accommodate as many seats as possible while following the above social distancing guidelines.
 Often a "honeycomb" pattern (see below) is suggested to be used where possible.
 This reduces the space needed between rows.
 However, some rooms shapes require other layouts.
 Dr. Hans Robinson, Department of Physics, has provided a PowerPoint presentation, directions, and a Mathematica program designed to support departments.
-The zip folder of files can be downloaded here.
+Download the zip folder of files.

-- A 6 ft. nose-to-nose distance should be maintained between people at all times.
+- A 6 ft. nose-to-nose distance must be maintained between people at all times.
 This includes all lab instructional personnel.
+All Fall 2020 lab instructional plans submitted using the Fall Lab Planning Tool and approved by EHS are deemed to meet the standards articulated in this guidance.

 - In labs where students work at opposing stations across a lab bench or next to each other, physical shielding may be installed that extends the full length of the bench or along the length between students and extends 12 inches above the height of the tallest person.
 Physical distance of 6 feet or more would be maintained in all directions not shielded.